 Women with depression may also be at increased risk of having a stroke, US researchers suggest.

+A study of over 80,000 women found those with a history of depression had a 29% increased risk of stroke.
 The research, in Stroke: Journal of the American Heart Association, said doctors should be aware people with depression may neglect their general health.

 UK stroke experts said depression alone was unlikely to increase stroke risk.